Ainu people: Appearance and dress

 Never shaving after a certain age, the men have full beards and moustaches.
 Men and women alike cut their hair level with the shoulders at the sides of the head, trimmed semi-circularly behind.
 The women tattoo (anchi-piri) their mouths and sometimes their forearms.
-The mouth tattoos start at a young age with a small spot on the upper lip, gradually increasing in size.
+Ainu people are often tattooed on their faces, and more specifically their cheeks, foreheads, lips, and eyebrows, as well as on the backs of their hands and arms.
+Women would usually begin their tattoos between 10–13 years old, although in some cases they would start as early as 5 years old.
+These tattoos would progressively become greater in size through their lives until they reached the age where they were ready to marry.
 The soot deposited on a pot hung over a fire of birch bark is used for color.

 Traditional Ainu dress consists of a robe made from woven bark fibers (attusi or attush).
 The various styles consist generally of a simple short robe with straight sleeves, folded around the body, and tied with a band around the waist.
 The sleeves end at the wrist or forearm, and the length generally is to the calves.
 Women also wear an undergarment of Japanese cloth.

 In winter, the skins of animals are worn, with leggings of deerskin and, in Sakhalin, boots made from the skin of dogs or salmon.
 Ainu culture regards earrings, traditionally made from grapevines, as gender-neutral.
 Women also wear a beaded necklace called a tamasay.
 Modern craftswomen weave and embroider traditional garments that command very high prices.